Texas Tech vs. Wyoming: Odds, spread, over/under - September 2

 Texas Tech vs. Wyoming Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup listed at different sportsbooks.
+Take a look at the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite